victoraldir/http_workflow/README.md

 # HTTP Follower

-That's very simple CLI that executes requests in order and make assertions agains results.
+That's a very simple CLI that executes requests in order and make assertions against results.
 It loads the workflow from a yaml file

 ## Workflow example